bmuschko/go-project-automation/exercise-4/instructions.md

 1. Add and resolve the `github.com/stretchr/testify` package for your project.
 Use the latest version of `testify`.
 2. Change the test file `file_test.go` in a way that uses `testify`'s assertion functions.
+3. (Discuss) Do you find the code easier to understand and read after switching to `testify`?